Whitewolf7658/Whitewolf7658.github.io/scripts/drone-physics.md

 	return current + math.sign(difference) * maximumDelta
 end

--- Fifth-order minimum-jerk trajectory.
-Position, velocity and acceleration are -- all smooth at the endpoints, which makes it ideal for takeoff/landing motion. local function minimumJerk01(alpha)
+local function minimumJerk01(alpha)
 	alpha = math.clamp(alpha, 0, 1)
 	local a2 = alpha * alpha